soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_validation.md

    * **CI/CD**
         Automated pipeline for continuous integration and deployment, with scheduled weekly runs for link liveliness assessment

-Results of metadata validation are stored on PostGres database, table is called validation in a schema validation.
+Results of metadata validation are stored on PostgreSQL database, table is called validation in a schema validation.

 | identifier | Score | Date |
 | --- | --- | --- |